What Is Amazon SES? Setup Guide and Pricing

 Is Amazon SES Right for You?

-Amazon SES works best for developers and businesses already using AWS.
-It offers high deliverability, flexible integration options, and pricing that undercuts most competitors.
-Whether you need to send transactional emails, marketing campaigns, or bulk notifications, SES handles it.
+Amazon SES works best for developers and businesses already on AWS.
+It offers high deliverability, flexible APIs, and pricing that undercuts most rivals.
+Whether you send transactional emails, marketing campaigns, or bulk notifications, SES handles it.

-The tradeoff is setup complexity.
-SES requires technical knowledge around DNS, APIs, and AWS IAM.
-If you want a simpler managed email service, alternatives like SendGrid or Mailgun offer more turnkey solutions at a higher price.
+The tradeoff is setup work.
+SES requires knowledge of DNS, APIs, and AWS IAM.
+If you want a simpler email service, SendGrid or Mailgun offer more turnkey options at a higher price.

 Enhance Your Email Strategy with MagicBell

 Amazon SES handles email delivery.
-But most applications need more than email — users expect push notifications, in-app messages, SMS, and Slack updates alongside email.
+But most apps need more than email.
+Users expect push notifications, in-app messages, SMS, and Slack updates too.

-MagicBell integrates with Amazon SES and adds web push, mobile push, in-app inbox, and more — all through a single API.
-Instead of building separate notification pipelines for each channel, you manage everything from one platform.
+MagicBell works with Amazon SES and adds web push, mobile push, in-app inbox, and more — all through one API.
+Instead of building separate pipelines for each channel, you manage everything from one platform.
 Get started for free.